-(a) All units constructed pursuant to Sections 315.4 and 315.5 must be owner-occupied in the case of ownership units or occupied by qualified households in the case of rental units, and shall not remain vacant for a period exceeding 60 days without the written consent of the Mayor's Office of Housing.
-All units constructed pursuant to Sections 315.4 and 315.5 must remain affordable to qualifying households for the life of the project, to be defined as 50 years from the date of issuance of the first certificate of temporary occupancy of a qualifying household.
-For ownership units, the 50-year term shall be recalculated at the time of sale such that a new 50-year restriction shall apply to any subsequent purchaser.
-If a purchaser owns and occupies a unit for 50 years, the City shall lift the restriction on the unit imposed under this ordinance.
-For rental units, the unit must remain affordable to qualifying households for 50 years from the date of issuance of the first certificate of temporary occupancy.
-If an owner can provide proof to the City that it has rented a unit for 50 years to qualifying households, the City shall lift the restriction on the unit imposed by this ordinance.
-The income levels specified in the Notice of Special Restrictions and/or Conditions of Approval for the project shall be the required income percentages for the 50-year life of the projectrestrictions.

-- (b) The Planning Commission or the Planning Department shall require all housing projects subject to this ordinance to record a Notice of Special Restrictions with the Recorder of the City and County of San Francisco.
+- (a) All units constructed pursuant to Sections 315.4 and 315.5 must be owner-occupied in the case of ownership units or occupied by qualified households in the case of rental units, and shall not remain vacant for a period exceeding 60 days without the written consent of the Mayor's Office of Housing.
+All units constructed pursuant to Sections 315.4 and 315.5 must remain affordable to qualifying households for the life of the project.
+The income levels specified in the Notice of Special Restrictions and/or Conditions of Approval for the project shall be the required income percentages for the life of the project. - (b) The Planning Commission or the Planning Department shall require all housing projects subject to this ordinance to record a Notice of Special Restrictions with the Recorder of the City and County of San Francisco.
 The Notice of Special Restrictions must incorporate the affordability restrictions.
-All projects described in Section 315.3(a)(1) and 315.3(a)(3) must incorporate all of the requirements of this Section 315.7 into the Notice for Special Restrictions, including any provisions required to be in the Conditions of Approval for housing projects described in Section 315.3(a)(2).
+All projects described in Section 315.3(a)(1) and 315.3(a)(3) must incorporate all of the requirements of this Section 315.7 into the Notice for Special

+Restrictions, including any provisions required to be in the Conditions of Approval for housing projects described in Section 315.3(a)(2).
 These Section 315.3(a)(2) projects which are housing projects which go through the conditional use or planned unit development process shall have Conditions of Approval.
 The Conditions of Approval shall specify that project applicants shall adhere to the marketing, monitoring, and enforcement procedures outlined in the Procedures Manual, as amended from time to time, in effect at the time of project approval.
 The Planning Commission shall file the Procedures Manual in the case file for each project requiring inclusionary housing pursuant to this Program.
+The Procedures Manual will be referenced in the Notice of Special Restrictions for each project.
-The Procedures Manual will be referenced in the Notice of Special Restrictions for each project. - (c) Any affordable rental units permitted by the Planning Commission to be converted to ownership units must satisfy the requirements of the Procedures Manual, as amended from time to time, including that the units shall be sold at restricted sales prices to households meeting the income qualifications specified in the Notice of Special Restrictions or Conditions of Approval, with a right of first refusal for the occupant(s) of such units at the time of conversion.
-Upon conversion to ownership, the units are subject to the 50-year rolling resale restrictions, as described in Section 315.7(a).

-(d) For ownership units, the Notice of Special Restrictions or Conditions of Approval will include provisions restricting resale prices and purchaser income levels according to the formula specified in the Procedures Manual, as amended from time to time.
-In the case that subordination of the Affordability Conditions contained in a recorded Notice of Special Restrictions may be necessary to ensure the Project Applicant's receipt of adequate construction and/or permanent financing for the project, or to enable first time home buyers to qualify for mortgages, the project applicant may follow the procedures for subordination of affordability restrictions as described in the principal project's Conditions of Approval and in the Procedures Manual.
-A release following foreclosure or other transfer in lieu of foreclosure may be authorized if required as a condition to financing pursuant to the procedures set forth in the Procedures Manual.
+- (c) Any affordable rental units permitted by the Planning Commission to be converted to ownership units must satisfy the requirements of the Procedures Manual, as amended from time to time, including that the units shall be sold at restricted sales prices to households meeting the income qualifications specified in the Notice of Special Restrictions or Conditions of Approval, with a right of first refusal for the occupant(s) of such units at the time of conversion.
+Upon conversion to ownership, the units are subject to the 50-year rolling resale restrictions, as described in Section 315.7(a). - (d) For ownership units, the Notice of Special Restrictions or Conditions of Approval will include provisions restricting resale prices and purchaser income levels according to the formula specified in the Procedures Manual, as amended from time to time.
+In the case that subordination of the Affordability Conditions contained in a recorded Notice of Special Restrictions may be necessary to ensure the Project Applicant's receipt of adequate construction and/or permanent financing for the project, or to enable first time home buyers to qualify for mortgages, the project applicant may follow the procedures for subordination of affordability restrictions as described in the principal project's Conditions of Approval and in in the Procedures Manual.